-A beautiful garden of flowers provides food for many types of pollinators.
+A beautiful garden of nectar-rich flowers provides food for many types of pollinators.
 Of course, bees benefit but not just honey bees.
 Other pollinators such as: solitary bees, butterflies, moths and more will visit your blooming paradise.
 Not everyone has good soil for an outside garden.
 No worries.
 You can still help feed hungry bees.
-Learn how to make a container garden for bees.
+Learn how to choose bee friendly plants for pots and containers.

 There are many benefits of creating a pollinator friendly container garden.
 In addition to the foraging opportunities for beneficial insects, you can have a place of simple beauty to enjoy sitting outside.

 Can you share this space with stinging insects?
 Sure you can.
 Busy working bees rarely sting if unprovoked.
 Give them plenty of space and do not disturb their activity.
 Unless a bees nest is close by, they do not mind your company.

 A lovely garden space will also invite other types of nature in for a closer look.
 Hummingbird feeders are a nice addition and in normal cases hummingbirds do not conflict with bees.
 Various butterflies also visit the garden for a sip of sweet nectar.

 Do you already have suitable pots or containers on hand?
 If so, you may simply need to ensure you have the best potted plants for bees in them.
 Any number of pots is fine.

 May contain affiliate links.
 Read my privacy and affiliate disclosure policy for more info.

 Don’t feel that you must have a large space filled with flowers to make a difference.
 Of course, the more you have the more bloom opportunity you have to decorate your space.

 Larger pots are more expensive.
 But, they offer so much variety that they are worth the price tag if your budget allows.
 In fact, it seems that we often start out with a small pot and then wish we had a larger one.